 If you have placed your Pothos in a dark corner for months, do not rush and immediately place them beside a window.
 Your Pothos is not acclimated to bright light, and it might get a shock.

 Slowly start by placing it in a well-lit area inside your house.
-Please place it in an east-facing window for not more than two hours every day for a week.
+Please place it in an east-facing window for not more than two hours daily for a week.

 Make it four hours for the second week and six hours for the third.
 In this way, slowly introduce the Pothos to bright light.

 Appropriate lighting is a prerequisite for healthy growth.
-If you want the Pothos of your dreams, make sure to give them adequate light.
+If you want the Pothos of your dreams, give them adequate light.

-Too little and too much light can both be a threat to your Pothos.
+Meanwhile, too little and too much light can both threaten your Pothos.
 In the hopes of getting long vines, please don’t burn the pretty leaves.

 So, please pay attention to your Pothos’ leaves and give them the best life possible!